 The most distinctive aspect of Missouri Southern’s effort to internationalize the curriculum, and the one with the most tangible effect throughout the campus community, has been the designation of “themed semesters.”
 Each fall, a particular country or region of the world is selected to become the focus of intensive study.
-For the Fall 2014 semester, we will be highlighting Turkey.
+For the Fall 2015 semester, we will be highlighting Spain.
 Missouri Southern was one of 13 U.S. colleges and universities included in Internationalizing the Campus 2004: Profiles of Success at Colleges and Universities, a major report published by NAFSA: Association of International Educators, for its themed semesters.
 The report showcases U.S. colleges and universities that are making innovative, wide-ranging efforts to integrate global approaches to teaching into campus learning.

 Study abroad programs also provide Missouri Southern students with additional opportunities to gain an understanding of other cultures and international issues.
 In 2015, students traveled to Costa Rica, France, Spain, Ireland, the Czech Republic, Poland, Denmark, Japan, and Sweden under faculty supervision.
 Individually, students can spend an entire semester in such countries as Austria, China, England, France, Germany, Japan, the Netherlands, or Morocco through the International Student Exchange Program or Missouri Southern’s bilateral agreements with universities around the world.